stockphrase/no-silo/content/resources/open-handbook/chapter-12.md

 Most Internet search engines and library catalogs default to the `AND` operator when multiple terms are entered, even if it has not been typed by the user.
-For example, if you search for **artificial intelligence**, the search algorithm will actually use the search phrase **artificial `AND` intelligence** to produce your results.
-In some circumstances this may produce undesirable or imprecise results.
-For example, we might imagine a scholarly article about the "intelligence" of using certain "artificial" sweeteners in food for children.
-This is not an article that is relevant for your research.
+For example, if you search for **artificial intelligence**, the search algorithm will actually use the search string **artificial `AND` intelligence** to produce your results.
+In some circumstances this may produce undesirable results.
+For example, we might imagine an article about the "intelligence" of using certain "artificial" sweeteners in food for children.
+This is not an article that is relevant for your project.

 To avoid this problem, you can instruct your search engine to perform what is known as an `exact phrase search`.
-This is performed by placing quotation marks around the exact words you are searching for.
+This is performed by placing quotation marks around the exact words you are searching for:

+- "artificial intelligence" AND apocalypse

 By searching for "artificial intelligence" your search results will only contain items that have that exact phrase within the document or title.

 {{< /details >}}

-{{< details "Truncation and wild cards" closed >}}
+{{< details "Truncation and wildcards" closed >}}

 #

 -   manufact\* (truncation)

--   wom*n (wild card)
+-   wom?n (wild card)

 If you search for the terms steel `AND` manufacturing, your search results may not include results with the terms **manufacturer**,